fluentassertions/fluentassertions/docs/_pages/extensibility.md

 Say you want to customize the formatting of your `CustomClass` type to:

-* Increase the indentation from the default 3 to 8,
 * Exclude all `string` members and
 * Exclude the namespace of the type.